ReComp-team/MeerKATinIRIS/README.md

 If you want to know more about MeerKAT pipeline itself, please look at https://idia-pipelines.github.io/docs/processMeerKAT/calibration-in-processmeerkat/

-Git clone the repository using the below command
+## Step 1: Git clone the repository using the below command
 ```
 git clone https://github.com/priyaa-t/MeerKATinIRIS.git
 ```